-Practising yoga consistently can be extremely rewarding.
-Yoga can be practised in various forms such as pranayama or breathing exercises, meditation, and yogasanas or yoga postures.
+Why should a fit person have to monitor blood sugar?
+Practising yoga consistently can be extremely healthy.
+Some people think yoga will protect them from every ailment.
+Yoga can be practised in various forms such as pranayama or breathing exercises, meditation, and yoga postures.
 Furthermore, yoga can be practised by anyone – young or elderly, athlete or a normal person—yoga can be suitably modified to match everyone’s need.
 While yoga can improve your physical and mental fitness significantly, research studies are being conducted to study the effectiveness of yoga in preventing and/or treating various physical and psychological disorders.
-In this research article, we will see whether yoga can lower blood sugar level in diabetic people.
+In this research article, we will see whether yoga can lower blood sugar level in diabetics.

 Let us first understand what is diabetes.
 According to the National Center for Complementary and Integrative Health (NCCIH), a part of the US Department of Health and Human Services, diabetes is a disease affecting “the way the body uses food for energy and growth”.
 The food we eat is broken down into glucose, and our body needs the hormone insulin to use glucose.
 NCCIH categorises diabetes in three different types – type 1, type 2, and gestational.
 In the first type, people hardly produce any insulin, and not many people suffer from this type of diabetes.
 In type 2, people do not properly respond to insulin produced by their bodies.
 This is the most common type of diabetes.
 Gestational diabetes affects pregnant women, which normally goes away after child birth.
 However, risk of mothers developing diabetes in later stages of life remains.